 Top Tip: Select one or two photos and supersize them - these framed photos should be simple shots with lots of white space.
 This helps to give your eyes room to rest and is integral to the overall look of the picture wall.

-When buying frames for these photos, you'll need to consider two important elements.
-The photos themselves, their colour, size etc... and also your existing decor.
+When buying frames for these photos, you'll need to consider two important elements; the photos themselves (their colour, size etc.) and your existing decor.

 Each part of your home can have a slightly different look and feel, so first, you need to choose which room and wall within that room to display your pictures.
 As a general point, we find it wise to pair your frames with existing decor first and foremost.